 Concerning the administration of non-prescription 500mg Paracetamol tablets on site.
-Letters of consent are required from parent/carer - APPENDIX A & B. A record of replies is held centrally in the main office and passed to the First Aider Officer.
+Letters of consent are required from parent/carer - APPENDIX A & B. A record of replies is held on Arbor.
 Verbal confirmation is also required at the time of dispensing.